timkrins/strike/README.md

     $ strike dump mysql://root@localhost/db_production --profile=tables.rb > obfuscated_dump.sql

+To obfuscate an existing sql dump, use the following command:

+    $ cat original_dump.sql | strike obfuscate --profile=tables.rb > obfuscated_dump.sql

+It is very important to generate the mysql dump with the `-c` option.

 This command dumps the `database_url` following the tables defined in the `profile` file (defaults to `Strikefile`).
 The default dump output is STDOUT.